swapnilyavalkar/swapnilyavalkar/README.md

 #### 🟧 **AWS & Cloud Projects**

-These projects focus on AWS services, cloud architecture, and DevOps workflows.
-They are designed to demonstrate real-world use cases of cloud infrastructure, automation, and serverless applications.

 | **Repository** | **Description** |
 |----------------|-----------------|
 | [AWS DevOps Real-World Projects](https://github.com/swapnilyavalkar/aws-devops-realworld-projects) | Real-world examples of AWS & DevOps solutions inspired by companies like Netflix, Airbnb, and Spotify.
 These projects focus on designing and managing cloud infrastructure using AWS services. |